Blog Post

 And this type of a Dyke was not the only one found at Durrington Walls, for the most obvious evidence of water and the high water table can be seen on the southern side of the site as a massive ditch.
 However, this enormous earthwork is currently either totally ignored or is dismissed as a ‘lynchet’ feature.

-This ‘elephant in the room’ is a clear indication of the use at Durrington Walls in the past, and like the avenue at Stonehenge, this civilisation attempted to keep the monument working as the waters of the Neolithic retreated from the site.
+This ‘elephant in the room’ is a clear indication of past use at Durrington Walls, and, like the avenue at Stonehenge, this civilisation attempted to keep the monument working as the waters of the Neolithic retreated from the site.

 Dyke that is the western ditch of Durrington Walls

-If you look closely at any satellite pictures you find a Dyke.
-This feature is not concave as they would like to tell you; it is like all Dykes, wholly straight and runs from the end of the western moat to the River Avon, which is impossible for a natural lynchet only runs parallel to hill contours.
+If you look closely at any satellite pictures, you will find a Dyke.
+This feature is not concave as they would like to tell you; it is like all Dykes, wholly straight and runs from the end of the western moat to the River Avon, which is impossible for a natural lynchet to run parallel to hill contours.

-This Dyke would have been added (and then extended) once the original moats failed, as the shoreline and water table dropped throughout the Neolithic period to follow the river Avon so that boats could access the site.
+This Dyke would have been added (and then extended) once the original moats failed, as the shoreline and water table dropped throughout the Neolithic period, following the river Avon, so that boats could access the site.

 Woodhenge